Building with Passport

 Gating access with Passport scores

-In this guide, you'll learn how to gate an application using Gitcoin passport.
+In this guide, you'll learn how to gate an application using Passport XYZ.
 Specifically, you will:

-• Fetch a score using the Gitcoin Passport API
+• Fetch a score using the Passport API

 • Examine best practices for retrieving Passport scores